uncertainkitten/UmbrellaJS/README.md

   - Takes in a label as props to label the individual item from Index -```<IndexItem key={id} contents={"id": 1, "Attack": "5", "Defense": "5"} label="Alice">```

+- ### Progress Bar
+  - Use this component with any component you would want to track progress with.
+Pass down a percentage of the bar that should be filled - a function in the parent component that uses a slice of state to define this variable is a good pattern.

 ## Future Templates
 - ### Checkbox Component